UncertainProd/FnF-Spritesheet-and-XML-Maker/README.md

 On left is how the image will be considered if this checkbox is left unchecked.
 On the right is how it'll be considered if it is checked. <small>(Side note: Most of the time you won't really have to use this feature, but it is provided just in case)</small>

 ### Generating the final XML and PNG files
-When you're done adding all the frames and giving them pose names, it's time to generate the final PNG and XML files!
+When you're done adding all the frames and giving them animation names, it's time to generate the final PNG and XML files!
 To do so, just click the "Generate XML" button.
 Select the location you want the files saved and the xml and png files will be generated.<br />
 <img src="./docs/final-files-new.png" width="500px" />